jovotech/learn-jovo/news/2020-06-26-jovo-support-sponsoring/README.md

-# Support the Jovo Framework with a Monthly Sponsorship
+# Support the Jovo Framework with Monthly Sponsorships on Open Collective

 ![Support and Sponsor Jovo on Open Collective](./img/jovo-open-collective.jpg "Jovo News: Introducing the Jovo Open Collective Support Page")